World Airways: History

 On March 27, 2014, World Airways announced the immediate cessation of all operations.
 At the time of its closure, World's fleet consisted of MD-11 trijet aircraft both in freighter and passenger configurations and of 747-400 freighters.

-On November 8, 2017, investment firm 777 Partners, announced it had acquired the intellectual property of World Airways, Inc. and planned to relaunch the airline as a low cost international carrier with a fleet of Boeing 787 Dreamliners.
-The new airline was to be based at Miami International Airport with MIA and Los Angeles International Airport as initial operating hubs.
+On November 8, 2017, investment firm 777 Partners, announced it had acquired the intellectual property of World Airways, Inc. and planned to relaunch the airline as a low-cost international carrier with a fleet of Boeing 787 Dreamliners.
+The new airline was to be based in Miami-Dade County, Florida, with Miami International Airport (MIA) and Los Angeles International Airport (LAX) as initial operating hubs.

 Scheduled passenger service

 World Airways operated scheduled international and domestic passenger service with its McDonnell Douglas DC-10 wide body jetliners, the Boeing 747-200, as well as Boeing 727 jets.
 Scheduled service began in the late 1970s with airline deregulation, starting April 11, 1979, ending September 15, 1986.
 Crew bases included Wrightstown, NJ (WRI-closed), Oakland, CA (OAK-company headquarters), Los Angeles, CA (LAX), Baltimore, MD (BWI), and later San Francisco, CA (SFO).
-The company theme song in the early 1980s, featured at the beginning of the onboard aircraft safety videos and used for advertising, had an instrumental version that played on an easy listening radio station in the San Francisco bay area until new advertising was introduced in 1985.
+The company theme song in the early 1980s, featured at the beginning of the onboard aircraft safety videos and used for advertising, had an instrumental version that played on an easy listening radio station in the San Francisco Bay Area until new advertising was introduced in 1985.
 The Airline revisited scheduled service in 1996 with the McDonnell Douglas MD-11 aircraft, but this was short lived.
 Destinations served included: